AHutson881/ecommerce-sql-analytics/README.md

 # E-Commerce Analytics SQL + Python Project

 This project simulates a complete business analysis workflow for a fictional e-commerce company.
-Using Python and MySQL, I generated and explored a normalized relational dataset of customers, orders, products, and returns — structured to reflect real-world operations and user behavior.
+Using Python and MySQL, I generated and explored a normalized relational dataset of customers, orders, products, and returns that was structured to reflect real-world operations and user behavior using synthetic data.
 The project includes database creation, synthetic data generation, business insights through SQL, and structured data exports in both CSV and Excel formats.
+A PowerBI aspect to this will also be available shortly on my GitPages portfolio here -> https://ahutson881.github.io/allisonh-portfolio/#

 ---